Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Control Barrier Functions for Input Constraints

-However, even if an $a_\textrm{max}>0$ does exist, this method can be overly conservative, as illustrated in simulation in Section~\ref{sec:mission_a}.
+However, even if an $a_\textrm{max}>0$ does exist, this method can be overly conservative. {That is, there may exist $(t,x)\in\mathcal{T}$ such that $(t,x)$ can be robustly rendered inside $\mathcal{S}$ but $(t,x)$ is not in $\mathcal{T}_H^\textrm{res}$ with $H$ as in \eqref{eq:constant_noise_cbf}}, as illustrated in simulation in Section~\ref{sec:spacecraft_functions}.
 The following section describes an alternative to Theorem~\ref{thm:constant_noise_cbf} that aims at reducing conservatism, and which further treats certain cases where no $a_\textrm{max}$ exists.